 Prerequisite(s): None.
 ENGL 071 or English 10 recommended

 Students in this course will demonstrate, evaluate, and document personal management, academic, and teamwork skills that are transferable to the workplace, propose steps to develop or strengthen personal training and employability skills, consider educational and labour market options, and prepare their education and/or work search action plan.
 To build a realistic action plan outlining steps to manage their educational and career plan, students will determine appropriate program and course selection to reach employment goals, including course entrance requirements, financial costs and resources needed, time commitment, and support services within the institution and community.

 RSS 0983 credits

-This introductory reading and study skills course is designed specifically for students in the Health & Human Services and Adventure Tourism programs at CTC.
-Students will learn basic speed reading techniques and writing skills to facilitate comprehension of their textbooks.
+This introductory reading and study skills course is designed specifically for students in the Health and Human Services program at CTC.
+Students will learn effective reading techniques to facilitate comprehension and retention.
+The course includes paragraph writing, the expository research paper, and basic standards of university writing.
 In addition, program content material will be used as a basis for learning preliminary study strategies.